 Empire's food retailing business, Sobeys, operates in a dynamic and competitive market.
-Other national and regional food distribution companies, along with non-traditional competitors, such as mass merchandisers, warehouse clubs and online retailers, represent a competitive risk to Sobeys' ability to attract customers and operate profitably in its markets.
+Other national and regional food distribution companies, along with non-traditional competitors, such as mass merchandisers, warehouse clubs, and online retailers, represent a competitive risk to Sobeys' ability to attract customers and operate profitably in its markets.

 Sobeys maintains a strong national presence in the Canadian retail food and food distribution industry, operating in over 900 communities in Canada.
 The most significant risk to Sobeys is the potential for reduced revenues and profit margins as a result of increased competition.
 A failure to maintain geographic diversification to reduce the effects of localized competition could have an adverse impact on Sobeys' operating margins and results of operations.
-To successfully compete, Sobeys believes it must be customer and market-driven, be focused on superior execution and have efficient, cost-effective operations.
-It also believes it must invest in its existing store network, as well as its merchandising, marketing and operational execution, to evolve its strategic platform to better meet the needs of consumers looking for more affordable, better food options.
+To successfully compete, Sobeys believes it must be customer and market-driven, be focused on superior execution and have efficient, cost-effective operational execution to evolve its strategic platform to better meet the needs of consumers looking for more affordable, better food options.
 The Company further believes it must invest in merchandising initiatives to better forecast and respond to changing consumer trends.
 Any failure to successfully execute in these areas could have a material adverse impact on Sobeys' financial results.

-Sobeys' real estate development operations and Empire, through its investment in Crombie REIT, compete with numerous other managers and owners of real estate properties in seeking tenants and new properties to acquire.
+Empire's real estate operations, through its investment in Crombie REIT, compete with numerous other managers and owners of real estate properties in seeking tenants and new properties to acquire.
 The existence of competing managers and owners could affect their ability to: (i) acquire property in compliance with their investment criteria; (ii) lease space in their properties; and (iii) maximize rents charged and minimize concessions granted.
 Commercial property revenue is also dependent on the renewal of lease arrangements by key tenants.
 These factors could adversely affect the Company's financial results and cash flows.
 A failure by Crombie REIT to maintain strategic relationships with developers to ensure an adequate supply of prospective attractive properties or to maintain strategic relationships with existing and potential tenants to help achieve high occupancy levels at each of its properties could adversely affect the Company.